6 things to consider before choosing delivery management system

 2. Seamless Integration

-If you choose a Delivery Management System that can be integrated seamlessly with your other systems, e.g. WMS, ERP or Ecommerce solution, you ensure that daily operations run as smoothly as possible.
+If choosing Delivery Management System that can be integrated seamlessly with your other systems, e.g. WMS, ERP or Ecommerce solution, you ensure that daily operations run as smoothly as possible.
 Some Delivery Management Systems can even work as a black box, so that you don’t actually work directly in them, but just process orders through your regular system which automatically transfers data on deliveries to your Delivery Management System.
 This way, employees at the warehouse only have to relate to one system and the risk of errors is reduced.

-When choosing a Delivery Management System, ensure that the system supports the daily routines and processes in your warehouse.
+When choosing Delivery Management System, ensure that the system supports the daily routines and processes in your warehouse.
 Thereby efficiency is maintained and perhaps even increased, for example through data validation, which makes it possible to catch and correct e.g. with shipping rules that automatically allocates shipments to the right carrier based on a set of predefined rules.
 Another example of a Delivery Management System ensuring high efficiency is, if it supports colli completion, meaning that if there are several orders for the same customer the same day, the system will automatically bundle the orders and send them as one.

 Hence, it is worthwhile to map out your daily routines and select a Delivery Management System that supports them.
 Perhaps it is even possible to automate some of the daily tasks, while at the same time reducing the error margin, increasing efficiency while saving time and money at the same time.